r-blair/quickstartProduction/README.md

 ## Work to be done:

-Deciding on an intelligent syntax so I can use the custom gulp scripts to automate the wiring up of the components with flex-layout.

-Alot of clean-up to be done.
+* Alot of clean-up to be done.
+* Browser-scope considerations.
+* Getting the Angular testing framework in-gear.
+* Current code-generation leaves undesirable whitespace.